hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Either for hat or cloak, or what they spend;
 >
-> The object's gain, whatever they pretend.
+> The object's gain, whatever they pretend[^218].

->
+[^218]: Those who have attended the free balls given by these professors of dancing, will find the author pretty correct in the description of the parties attending them.

 > I've heard such fights do at these balls take place,
 >
 > As any other ball room would disgrace;